 Unfortunately, FPS Russia just doesn’t seem to comprehend safety as a standard operating procedure, as he also decided to blow up another truck with a military LAW rocket (which may have been why the BATFE came knocking on his door).

-Or how about this Georgia firearm owner that had the bright idea to set up a shooting exercise in a very narrow pathway in the woods.
-It appears he is initially shooting at targets on the trees, and had intended to finish with a grand finale by shooting (3) pounds of Tannerite placed in an old riding lawn mower.
+Or how about the Georgia firearm owner that had the bright idea to set up a shooting exercise in a very narrow pathway in the woods.
+It appears he is initially shooting at targets on the trees and had intended to finish with a grand finale by shooting (3) pounds of Tannerite placed in an old riding lawnmower.
 Since he had moved to around 20-30 yards from the target the resulting explosion sent a piece of shrapnel in his direction severing one of his legs.
 It’s amazing his cameraman was not just as injured in the explosion.
 This would be the equivalent of (6) 1/2 pound containers shown above.

 Tannerite and Law Enforcement